Eddie Joyal: Career

-Joyal signed on with the Detroit Red Wings and began his pro career with the Edmonton Flyers of WHL in 1960–61.
-After scoring 37 goals in 1961–62, he was elevated to the Pittsburgh Hornets of the AHL the next season and scored ten points in 14 games for the Detroit Red Wings.
+Joyal signed on with the Detroit Red Wings and began his professional career with the Edmonton Flyers of Western Hockey League from 1960 to 1961.
+After scoring 37 goals from 1961 to 1962, he was elevated to the Pittsburgh Hornets of the American Hockey League the next season and scored ten points in 14 games for the Detroit Red Wings.
 Joyal suited up for 47 games the next year and helped the Wings reach the 1964 Stanley Cup Finals.
 His winning goal against Toronto Maple Leafs' Johnny Bower gave his team a 3–2 edge in a series they failed to close out.
-Joyal played one more season in Detroit before being traded to the Toronto Maple Leafs where he played in 14 games during 1965–66.
+Joyal played one more season in Detroit before being traded to the Maple Leafs with whom he played 14 games from 1965 to 1966.

 NHL expansion gave Joyal's career a new life.
 He was claimed by the Los Angeles Kings and went on to enjoy four and a half impressive years on the West Coast.
-He hit the 20-goal mark three times, including a career-high 33 goals in 1968–69.
-He was traded along with Ross Lonsberry, Bill Flett and Jean Potvin from the Kings to the Flyers for Serge Bernier, Bill Lesuk and Jim Johnson on January 28, 1972.
+He hit the 20-goal mark three times, including a career-high 33 goals from 1968 to 1969.
+He was traded along with Ross Lonsberry, Bill Flett and Jean Potvin from the Kings to the Philadelphia Flyers for Serge Bernier, Bill Lesuk and Jim Johnson on January 28, 1972.
 He was a role player with the Flyers for the rest of the season.

-After being chosen in the WHA General Player Draft, Joyal played four years with the Edmonton Oilers.
-He scored 22 goals twice and helped his team make the playoffs in 1973–74.
+In 1972, Joyal joined the Alberta Oilers for the first season of the new World Hockey Association.
+Joyal played four seasons with his hometown team as they were renamed the Edmonton Oilers for the 1973–74 season.
+He scored 22 goals twice and helped his team make the playoffs from 1973 to 1974.

+Personal life and death

+In March 2016, a new street in Joyal's hometown of St. Albert was named Joyal Way, to commemorate Joyal and his family's contributions to St. Albert.
+In April 2016, he was honoured with "Eddie Joyal Day" at Rexall Place, as part of the Edmonton Oilers season-long celebration for the closing of the arena.

+Joyal died on July 20, 2026, at the age of 86.